-Now I’m not saying go out and buy shares of Blockbuster, the video rental company.
+Now I’m not saying go out and buy shares of Blockbuster.
 Some companies are in industries that are dead or are dying.

-What I am saying is: Often, in the stock market, it pays to be a contrarian.
+What I am saying is that it often pays to be a contrarian.

 That is, it pays to not follow the crowd.

-When companies that are in growing industries, have low levels of debt and are clearly not going to go bankrupt, experience dramatic drops in price because of some news event or they’re simply not in style right now, going against the crowd can be very profitable.
+When companies in growing industries, and low levels of debt, experience dramatic drops in price because of some news event, going against the crowd can be very profitable.

 When people are bullish on energy and bearish on tech, it’s often much more profitable in the long run to be bullish on tech and bearish on energy.

 This is why most of my portfolio right now is growth tech stocks.